junxit/us-congress-bills-117/metadata.md

 - 2022-12-14 — Ms. DeLauro asked unanimous consent to take from the Speaker's table and consider. (consideration: CR H9815)
 - 2022-12-14 — On agreeing to the resolution Agreed to without objection. (text: CR H9815)
 - 2022-12-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2022-12-15 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.
+- 2022-12-15 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S7242)